b-fuze/deno-dom/README.md

 Deno DOM is still under development, but is fairly usable for basic HTML manipulation needs.

+## Documentation
+Refer to MDN (Mozilla Developer Network) for documentation.
+If there are inconsistencies (that aren't a result of legacy APIs) file an issue.

 ## Goals

  - HTML parser in Deno
  - Fast
- - Mirror most\* supported DOM APIs as closely as possible
+ - Mirror _most_ supported DOM APIs as closely as possible
  - Provide specific APIs in addition to DOM APIs to make certain operations more efficient, like controlling Shadow DOM (see Open Questions)
  - Use cutting-edge JS features like private class members, optional chaining, etc